-- Loss of income – This is covered in more detail in the table below.
+- Loss of income – Loss of earnings is covered in more detail in the table below.
 Firstly, you need to ask your employer if you are injured at work do I get paid?
-If not, you will be able to claim for income you have already lost, as well as any income you may lose in the future if you are expected to be off work for longer.
+If not, you will be able to claim for income you have already lost (Tesco back pay claim), as well as any income you may lose in the future if you are expected to be off work for longer.

 - Travel costs